get_header(); ?>

 If selected, what can next year’s Scholars expect on their first day of the program?

-I would also say soak it up and enjoy the moment despite the nerves.
-You were chosen for a reason.
+I would also say soak it up and enjoy the moment despite the nerves you were chosen for a reason.
 You belong!

 What’s one thing you’ve learned since starting your role?